A mathematical model of delay discounting with bi-faceted impulsivity: Data analysis using the E M

 \section{Data analysis using the E$^3$M}

 : We utilize our model in Eq.~\eqref{e3m} to explain existing observed data for indifference points in delay discounting tasks.
-We consider eight datasets from three different studies (two longitudinal and one cross-sectional).
+We consider eight open-access datasets from three different studies (two longitudinal and one cross-sectional).
 Datasets are analyzed with the help of C++ codes utilizing the MINUIT package of the ROOT program \cite{root}.
 For visualization purposes and additional verification of results, the Mathematica software \cite{mathematica} has been used.

-: Considering the longitudinal data set associated with Refs.~\cite{anokhin} (Study 1) and \cite{ordata} (Study 2), we obtain Figs.~\eqref{mz16}-\eqref{time3}.
+{\it Findings}: Considering the longitudinal data set associated with Refs.~\cite{anokhin} (Study 1) and \cite{ordata} (Study 2), we obtain Figs.~\eqref{mz16}-\eqref{time3}.
 Additionally, we utilize the cross-sectional data set associated with Ref.~\cite{mansouridata} (Study 3) and obtain Fig.~\eqref{mansourifite3m}.
 The indifference points obtained from the experiments have been averaged over all the participants.
 Details of the studies yielding the datasets utilized in this paper are provided in Table~\ref{tabdesstat}.
 We observe that our model closely follows the data points in all these plots.
 Table~\ref{tabsum} summarizes the results obtained from the description of the datasets using the E$^3$M.

-Figs.~\eqref{qsqtall} and \eqref{rinhall} graphically represent the parameter values obtained from the studies and the inherence ratio values.
+Figs.~\eqref{qsqtall} and \eqref{rinhall} graphically represent the parameter values obtained from the studies and $\langle \kr \rangle$.
 In these figures, Studies 1, 2, and 3 have been depicted by different shaded regions of red, green, and blue respectively.
-Interestingly, for these datasets, the additional constraint $\qs<2$, obtained from Eq.~\eqref{krav}, is followed and $r_{\text{inh}}<1$.
-According to the E$^3$M, this implies that the average relative value of state impulsivity with respect to trait impulsivity exceeds 1 for the analyzed samples, implying a dominance of the state characteristics.
+Interestingly, for these datasets, the additional constraint $\qs<2$, obtained from Eq.~\eqref{krav}, is followed and $\langle \kr \rangle<1$.